 As a general rule, I wouldn’t recommend that you tell your interviewer that you quit your last job because of the low salary.
 It’s too honest and some interviewers might not appreciate it.

 It’s equivalent to not going to work then telling your boss afterward that you didn’t get to work because you were drunk.
 There’s some level of unprofessionalism there.

-There is, I think, a better way to answer this: Highlight what the current company has that your previous company doesn’t and make it a reason for leaving your previous job.
+There is, I think, a better way to answer this: Highlight what the current company has that your previous company doesn’t and cite it as a reason for leaving.

 “For the record, I love my previous job as an e-commerce chat support but I really feel the need to diversify my skills and work for a financial account this time.
 That opportunity just doesn’t exist in ABC Company since they only have e-commerce and Telco accounts.”

 What’s good: The applicant isn’t badmouthing the previous company.
 She even stated that she loved her previous job; it just was time to move on.
 It also shows that she’s growth-oriented.

 Note: If your interviewer asks a follow-up question whether compensation is one of your reasons for leaving your last job, say something like this:

 “Compensation is also important to me.
 It reflects the value I deliver to the company and my customers.
 I’m less focused on that though.
 It’ll always follow as long as I keep my skill set sharp and in demand which, to me, is the most important thing.”